22-acre site is part of riverfront project

 Richmond officials continuously massaged their offer of land and other

-incentives, finally putting up a 22-acre site along the James River near
+incentives, finally putting up a 22-acre site along the James River

 the docks of the Annabel Lee.
-Richmond officials pegged the cost of the
+Richmond officials pegged the cost of

-land, preparing the site and possibly moving Main Street to protect it
+land, preparing the site and possibly moving Main Street to protect

 from flooding at up to $5 million.